Protein-Based Foods to Eat on a Low-Carb Diet

 Grains have a relatively low amount of nutrients compared to their digestible carbohydrate content.
 Additionally, they contain anti-nutrients that inhibit optimal absorption of minerals.
 Many people who are new to low-carb diets wonder how they can eat with “such a restrictive diet plan”.

 Fortunately, low-carb diets are not restrictive once you understand them, and there are so many delicious foods to eat.
-You can even make your favorite junk foods but by using healthy ingredients!
+You can even make your favourite junk foods but by using healthy ingredients!

-Of course, some people like to see evidence that there’s diverse food possibilities, so next we’ll look at some meal options.
+Of course, some people like to see evidence that there are diverse food possibilities, so next, we’ll look at some meal options.

-Take a look at the next page for a week’s meal plan to see how delicious low carb eating is.
+Take a look at the next page for a FREE low-carb meal plan to see how delicious low carb eating is.